-ELED 559 Enhancing Self-Esteem (3:3:0)
+ELED 559 - Enhancing Self-Esteem (3 credits)

-This course will introduce educators to elements of self-esteem and how those elements can be used to establish an atmosphere where high self-esteem and motivation can flourish.
-This course takes theory of self-esteem and translates it into practice.
+This course will introduce educators to elements of selfesteem and how those elements can be used to establish an atmosphere where high self-esteem and motivation can flourish.
+This course takes theory of selfesteem and translates it into practice.
 It also emphasizes basic human relations and interpersonal skills necessary to create a classroom environment conducive to the teaching/learning process.
 (Workshop Course)

-ELED 560 Adaptive Education for Exceptional Students (3:3:0)
+ELED 560 - Adaptive Education for Exceptional Students (3 credits)

-This course is designed for the teacher of the non-specialized class.
+This course is designed for the teacher of the nonspecialized class.
 Emphasizes the skills and understanding necessary for the following: recognition of various forms of exceptionality in children; establishment of good interpersonal relationships; selection and adaptation of suitable curriculum materials, content, and methodology; and awareness of proper procedures in referring exceptional students for specialized help.

-ELED 569 Research Laboratory in Early Childhood and Elementary Education (1:0:3)
+ELED 569 - Research Laboratory in Early Childhood and Elementary Education (1 credits)

 The preparation of the research proposal includes the development of purpose and design of the proposed research problem or thesis.
-This course must be repeated until a "satisfactory" grade is earned; failure to design an acceptable proposal results in "no record" which carries no credit or penalty.
+This course must be repeated until "satisfactory" grade is earned; failure to design an acceptable proposal results in "no record" which carries no credit or penalty.
 Prerequisite: Completion or concurrent enrollment in ELED 570.

-ELED 570 Introduction to Research (3:3:0)
+ELED 570 - Introduction to Research (3 credits)